cfgbengaluru24/Team-66/README.md

 Ensure you have a Cloudinary account and the Cloudinary configuration (CLOUD_NAME, API_KEY, API_SECRET, and FOLDER_NAME) set in your .env file.

 Mail Sending Configuration
-Ensure you have the correct MAIL_USER, MAIL_HOST, and MAIL_PASS configured in your .env file to enable email sending functionality.
+Ensure you have the correct MAIL_USER, MAIL_HOST, and MAIL_PASS configured in your .env file to enable email sending functionality. <br /> <br /> The code ("Code") in this repository was created solely by the student teams during a coding competition hosted by JPMorgan Chase Bank, N.A. ("JPMC").
+JPMC did not create or contribute to the development of the Code.
+This Code is provided AS IS and JPMC makes no warranty of any kind, express or implied, as to the Code, including but not limited to, merchantability, satisfactory quality, non-infringement, title or fitness for a particular purpose or use.